-When you're done, Box will automatically detect where input from the signer is needed, and you'll no longer need to prepare the input fields manually.
+When you're done, Box automatically detects where input from the signer is needed, and you'll no longer need to prepare the input fields manually.

 - It is not possible to set the signing order within the template tags.
 The signing order must be set in the document/ template prepare view.

 Note: the number displayed in the template tag refers to the recipient in the document, not the signing order position.

 - You can change the size of the text, date and signature fields by adjusting the size of the font and adding spaces.

 - The font color of the tags should be made white, so they aren't visible in the contract.

 - You should keep a distance between the tags, preferably by using <enter> or a proper line-height.
 While making a template, please be sure to test it before sending it to contacts.

 - For best results, you should put the tags into a table format or make the tags have a different text style than the body of the document.
 While making a template please be sure to test, before sending to contacts.

 In this example, we use two signers.
 If fewer signers are added to the signature request by default, these are not shown.

 - To test and view all tags, add at least two email addresses.